 If you’re looking to supplement your training regime, consider this full-body workout.
 Here are eight reasons you should try indoor rowing:

-1. It Burns a High Amount of Calories
+1. It Burns a Large Number of Calories

 Harvard Medical School states that a 155-pound person rowing at a vigorous pace can burn more than 600 calories per hour.
 This is on par with mountain and BMX biking.